getCompass/userbot/README.md

 ### `POST /webhook/getVersion`

 The method for getting the level of the bot webhook version.<br>
-URL for the request: `https://userbot.getcompass.com/api/v2/webhook/getVersion`
+URL for the request: `https://userbot.getcompass.com/api/v3/webhook/getVersion`

 Parameters are **not required** to be sent in the request body.

 The result of the method is:<br>
 version (int) — bot webhook version level.

-<details><summary>The example of the request</summary>
+<details><summary>The example of the request execution result</summary>

 ```json5
 {